Scientific visualization with Paraview

 5> FTLE

-Tips of building paraview
+Tips of building paraview in all kinds of scenarios

 General step by step process can be found here on the official dodument